surfaceUsed/last-pencil/README.md

 # last-pencil
 Last pencil game application.

-Hyperskill project (Introduction to Java).
+Hyperskill project "Last pencil" (Introduction to Java).
 Stage 5/5.

 Command line application for a game "Last pencil", where the player that picks the last remaining pencil looses (can only pick max 3 pencils